openebs-archive/openebs-docs/docs/percona_db.md

       storage: 5G
 ```

-Apply the percona pod yaml using the following commands.
+Apply the *percona-mysql.yaml* using the following commands.

     kubectl apply -f percona-mysql.yaml